Hooli-Strike-Team/Group1_Project/PAGE_TESTING.md

         * "Forgot your password" div links to password recovery.

     * List of tests for verifying the rendering of the page
-        * Page appears correct with formatting and layout.
-Should look more or less like the image presented.
+        * Page appears with the correct formatting and layout, should look like the image.
         * Test that all routes lead to the specified destination pages.
         * Test that appropriate error messages appear on screen when the routes for handling unrecognized username and/or incorrect password are activated.
-        * HTML "Sign In" button routes to main page or the same page based on test input.
+        * Test that the html and css stylesheet options render correctly when the window size or user's device is changed.

 <img src="TEAM_RESOURCES/Images_Milestone4/login.png" alt="Login Page" width="500">